alessandropaticchio/netflixGPT_recommender/README.md

 ## Data collection

-I started by Kaggle's Dataset [Netflix TV Shows and Movies](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies).
+I started by downloading Kaggle's Dataset [Netflix TV Shows and Movies](https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies).
 This dataset (which I sampled 2k datapoints from) contains information on a range of Netflix items, including their **title**, **genres** and **description**.